matplotlib/matplotlib/doc/api/image_api.rst

    the same.
 This is a consequence of the implementation of IEEE floats.
-3. During computation results are rounded to the nearest represent-able value.
+3. During computation results are rounded to the nearest representable value.
 Working with numbers that are either almost identical or vastly different orders of magnitude exaggerates the errors due to this rounding.

-This is relevant to images because, as an implementation detail, we make use of the GAG library to do the resampling from the data space to screen space and that code clips all input values to the range :math:`[0, 1]`.
-In addition to the mapping the colors "in range" we also map over, under, and bad values (see :ref:`norms_and_colormaps`) which need to be preserved through the resampling process.
+This is relevant to images because, as an implementation detail, we make use of the Agg library to do the resampling from the data space to screen space and that code clips all input values to the range :math:`[0, 1]`.
+In addition to mapping the colors "in range" we also map over, under, and bad values (see :ref:`norms_and_colormaps`) which need to be preserved through the resampling process.
 Thus, we:

 1. scale the data to :math:`[.1, .9]`
-2. pass the data to AGG to resample the pixels
+2. pass the data to Agg to resample the pixels
 3. scale back to the original data range

 and then resume going through the user supplied normalization and colormap.